 Instead of plain flour, you can use white spelt flour or wholemeal flour.
 However, your buns will be more dense.

-If you don’t want to use vegan butter, you can use oil instead.
+If you don’t want to use vegan butter or margarine, you can use oil instead.
 Like above, this results in a denser dough which makes it harder to knead and rise.